intel/platform-aware-scheduling/telemetry-aware-scheduling/deploy/cluster-api/generic/capi.md

   > capi-quickstart.yaml
 ```

+If Kind was running correctly, and the Docker provider was initialized with the previous command, the command will return nothing to indicate success.

 Be aware that you will need to install a CNI such as Calico before the cluster will be usable.
-Calico works for the great majority of providers, so all configurations have been provided for your convenience, i.e ClusterResourceSet, CRS label in Cluster and CRS ConfigMap).
+Calico works for the great majority of providers, so all configurations have been provided for your convenience, i.e. ClusterResourceSet, CRS label in Cluster and CRS ConfigMap).
 For more information, see [Deploy a CNI solution](https://cluster-api.sigs.k8s.io/user/quick-start.html#deploy-a-cni-solution) in the CAPI quickstart.

 2. Merge the contents of the resources provided in `../shared/cluster-patch.yaml` and `kubeadmcontrolplane-patch.yaml` with